HISTORY OF OUR INDEPENDENCE

 In May 1986 we began publishing our own church magazine, “Healing Thoughts.”
-More recently, we saw fit to rename our church magazine "The Cornerstone" with an emphasis on clearing up the many misconceptions of Christian Science emanating from the centralized organization.
+More recently, we saw fit to rename our church magazine "The Liberator" with an emphasis on clearing up the many misconceptions of Christian Science emanating from the centralized organization.
 We have received the warmest thanks from all over the world from people longing for pure, healing Christian Science literature.

 Our church has published many of the fine writings on Christian Science by some of the early workers in the movement.
 Its preservation and circulation is one of our important activities.